gremy/drupal-stack/README.md

 # drupal-stack

-Docker Cloud stack for Drupal
+## Docker stack for Drupal

-Using this stack you can easily get a Drupal environment deployed on Docker Cloud
+This project aims to provide an easily deployable Drupal 8 docker stack that is compatible with Docker Compose, Docker Cloud and Rancher.